Distributed tracing with Linkerd

 - Set the

 config.linkerd.io/trace-collectorannotation on the namespace or pod specs that you want to participate in traces.
 This should be set to the address of the OpenCensus collector service.
-In our reference architecture this is

 - Set the

 config.alpha.linkerd.io/trace-collector-service-accountannotation on the namespace of pod specs that you want to participate in traces.
 This should be set to the name of the service account of the collector and is used to ensure secure communication between the proxy and the collector.
 This can be omitted if the collector is running as the default service account.
-This is the case for the reference architecture so we omit it.

 - Ensure the OpenCensus collector is injected with the Linkerd proxy.